Skip to main content

 • Superannuation contribution information on or before the day on which the contribution is paid.

-Employers that report these obligations (including those that voluntarily report) will not need to comply with a number of other reporting obligations under the existing law.
+Employers that report these obligations (including those that voluntarily report) will not need to comply with several other reporting obligations under the existing law.

 For the first 12 months, reporting entities will not be subject to administrative penalties, unless first notified by the ATO.

-Employers generally are required to withhold amounts from an employee’s salary at the time they pay the salary.
-At a later date, they are required to notify the ATO of the amount withheld, remit these amounts to the ATO, provide each employee with an annual payment summary and provide an annual report to the ATO.
+Employers are generally required to withhold amounts from an employee’s salary when they pay the salary.
+At a later date, they are required to notify the ATO of the amount withheld, remit these amounts to the ATO, provide each employee with an annual payment summary, and provide an annual report to the ATO.

-Employers generally have an obligation under SISA Pt 3B and the SIS Regulations to report, consistently with certain data standards, superannuation contribution information to superannuation funds on the same day as the employer makes a contribution to the fund.
-Employers do not generally have an equivalent reporting obligation to provide employee-level superannuation contribution information to the ATO.
+Employers generally have an obligation under SISA Pt 3B and the SIS Regulations to report, consistently with specific data standards, superannuation contribution information to superannuation funds on the same day as the employer contributes to the fund.
+Employers do not generally have an equivalent reporting obligation to provide information on employee-level superannuation contributions to the ATO.

-Employers must lodge SG statements with the ATO if they have an SG shortfall for a quarter or if required to do so by the ATO under the SGAA.
+Employers must lodge SG statements with the ATO if they have an SG shortfall for a quarter or if the ATO requires them to do so under the SGAA.

 Choice of fund Choice of fund